capawesome-team/capacitor-firebase/packages/authentication/README.md

   // the flow on the same device where they started it. const emailLink = window.location.href;
-  // Confirm the link is a sign-in with email link. const result = await FirebaseAuthentication.isSignInWithEmailLink({
+  // Confirm the link is a sign-in with email link. const { isSignInWithEmailLink } = await FirebaseAuthentication.isSignInWithEmailLink({
     emailLink,
   });
-  if (
-    result.isSignInWithEmailLink
-  ) {
+  if (!isSignInWithEmailLink) {
+    return;
+  }
   let email = window.localStorage.getItem('emailForSignIn');
   if (!email) {
     // User opened the link on a different device.
 To prevent session fixation
     // attacks, ask the user to provide the associated email again. email = window.prompt(
       'Please provide your email for confirmation.',
     );
   }
   // The client SDK will parse the code from the link for you. const result = await FirebaseAuthentication.signInWithEmailLink({
     email,
     emailLink,
   });
   // Clear email from storage.
   window.localStorage.removeItem('emailForSignIn');
   return result.user;
-  } else {
-    alert('emailLink is invalid.');
-  }
 };

 const signInWithFacebook = async () => {